Babson students come from more than 80 countries around the world.

 Prospective international undergraduate students interested in applying to Babson go through the same application process as domestic students with the added requirement of the TOEFL or IELTS exam for applicants whose native language is not English.
 As an alternative to scheduling an interview through the Office of Undergraduate Admission, applicants from China also may choose to do so through InitialView.com.

 Candidates for graduate admission whose native language is not English and who have not earned a bachelor’s or master’s degree from a U.S., U.K., Canadian, Australian, or New Zealand institution also must submit a TOEFL iBT, IELTS or PTE test scores and official English translations of all required academic documents.

-The Blended Learning MBA program in Wellesley and San Francisco is considered to be a part-time program.
-International applicants who are currently in nonimmigrant status (H-1B, B-1/B-2, L, TN, etc.), or who are currently outside of the U.S. seeking entry to attend the Blended Learning program in Wellesley or San Francisco are not eligible for F-1/J-1 student status.
-International applicants may be able to attend the Blended Learning program in Wellesley or San Francisco in another nonimmigrant status depending on the status and the situation.
+The Blended Learning MBA program in Wellesley is considered to be a part-time program.
+International applicants who are currently in nonimmigrant status (H-1B, B-1/B-2, L, TN, etc.), or who are currently outside of the U.S. seeking entry to attend the Blended Learning program in Wellesley are not eligible for F-1/J-1 student status.
+International applicants may be able to attend the Blended Learning program in Wellesley in another nonimmigrant status depending on the status and the situation.
 The Blended Learning MBA program in Miami is considered to be a full-time program, and International applicants to the Blended Learning program in Miami are eligible for F-1/J-1 student status.

 If your host institution is a partner organization of Babson’s you may be nominated to attend Babson.
 Exchange students are admitted as nondegree students and are eligible to take courses in all disciplines, including Entrepreneurship, Marketing, Accounting, Economics, Finance, Management, Arts and Humanities, and Technology.
 Learn more about the process to attend Babson as an exchange student.